floatingpointsoftware/stylist/README.md

     Theme::url()

 When used in a view, this method would return the relative path to a theme's public directory.
+You can also use it to access any file:

+    Theme::url('favicon.ico')